 Estrogen effects of protein.

-When you eat conventionally raised red meat, estrogen overload is more likely.
-When you go meatless, your estrogen decreases.
-Not surprisingly, vegetarians have the edge here.
-That could be due to the hormones in the meat, the type of bacteria cultivated in the guts1 of people who eat a lot of meat, or a combination of factors.
+When you eat conventionally raised red meat, estrogen overload6 is more likely.
+When you go meatless or even semi-vegetarian, your estrogen levels are lower7.
+So, vegetarians have the edge here.
+This meat/estrogen relationship could be due to the hormones in the meat, the type of bacteria cultivated in the guts1 of people who eat a lot of meat, or a combination of factors.

 Thyroid effects of protein.